 5. It's a Powerful 2-way Communication Tool

 Your website needs to be more than just an online brochure.
 It’s a communication tool that users want you to have.
 Whether though simple contact forms or comments on your blog you can provide ways to start conversations about your content that can lead to business.

 You can create different contact forms to target different users, add social sharing functionality so others can share your content on their network and use social media itself for direct communication.

 Communication is not just outward anymore – publishing content and expecting people to call you is somewhat limiting.
 Users want to communicate with you, but at their leisure, online, rather than just on the telephone or in person.
-Many visitors actually prefer to use web forms to social media to get in touch.
+Many visitors actually prefer to use web forms or social media to get in touch.
 A WordPress website provides lots of options for starting and continuing conversations these conversations.
 You can also integrate social media links, sharing options and feeds to grow your presence in those areas as well.

-6. SEO Friendly
+6. It's SEO Friendly